Coronation Dental Specialty Group

-Coronation Dental Specialty Group is multi-site dental practice in southwestern Ontario with a practice limited to dental specialists including Oral and Maxillofacial Surgery, Endodontics, Periodontics and Anaesthesia.
+Coronation Dental Specialty Group is multi-site dental practice in southwestern Ontario with a practice limited to dental specialists including Oral and Maxillofacial Surgery, Endodontics, Periodontics, Oral Pathology and Anaesthesia.
 Coronation Dental provides services for removal of wisdom teeth, dental implants, gum surgery, gum grafting, root canals and anaesthesia.
 It employs 70 full and part-time people in Southwestern Ontario.

 Services

 Coronation Dental operates out of seven surgical centres and four hospitals with Cambridge being a central resource for all centres.
 Oral & Maxillofacial Surgery and anaesthesia, supports each of the seven offices, while the other specialties are available in Cambridge and Waterloo.

 Four specialities serve with Coronation Dental Specialty Group including Oral & Maxillofacial Surgery (surgery of the face and jaws including wisdom teeth, dental implants, bone grafting, trauma and pathology), Periodontics (gum surgery, laser gum surgery, gum grafting), Endodontics (root canal, apical surgery).
-There are 7 Oral Surgeons, 1 Periodontist and 2 Endodontists.
+There are 5 Oral Surgeons, 1 Periodontist, 2 Endodontists and 1 Oral Pathologist.

 All of the practitioners are registered with the Royal College of Dental Surgeons of Ontario as specialists and to provide anaesthesia during procedures.
 In addition, a medical anaesthetist, registered through the College of Physicians and Surgeons of Ontario provides anaesthetics for more challenging medical requirements.